-Onedit facilitates the evolution needed by introducing a pure XHTML workflow that existing annual report preparers can easily migrate to.
+Onedit facilitates this change by introducing a pure XHTML workflow that existing annual report preparers can easily migrate to.
 You can start your report in InDesign and migrate at a certain point to Onedit.

 Until now you have been telling your story with design.
 From 2020 you will be telling your story with XBRL as well.
 The effectiveness of your report will be determined by how much you combine these stories together.

 This means the way you have been working with your preparers may change.
 You need to ask your preparers how they are managing to combine design and iXBRL to tell the financial story to your investors and other interested stakeholders.

 You will also need to understand the implications this has for your team, your reporting costs and the timeline for delivery.
 The evolution to xhtml/ixbrl needs to be managed carefully.

 Until now the industry has relied on desktop InDesign to produce an annual report.
 This business model will need to evolve after 2020.

 The value of the design offer in corporate reporting will eventually be determined by it's effectiveness in iXBRL and how the industry adapts its workflow to this new communication medium.

 The present design industry's level of iXBRL competency will need to be supercharged at every level so that their employees can communicate clearly and be effective during projects and at pitch time.